Applications

 2. 2) Applicants must meet the prerequisites indicated in the syllabus of course(s) they wish to take.

-*Hokkaido University may accept applications from those who don’t meet the requirements above, but have an excellent academic/research record and the ambition to pursue their subject at a higher level.
-For details, please contact the Hokkaido Summer Institute Managing Section.
+*Hokkaido University may accept applications from those who don’t meet the requirements above but have an excellent academic/research record and the ambition to pursue their subject at a higher level.
+For details, please contact the Hokkaido Summer Institute managing office.

-Successful applicants, who live outside Japan and plan to come to Japan and take face-to-face courses, are required to take out insurance covering medical expenses and liability during their stay at Hokkaido University, and submit a copy of the insurance policy by the designated deadline after receiving a notification of acceptance.
+Successful applicants, who live outside Japan and plan to come to Japan and take courses face-to-face, are required to take out insurance covering medical expenses and liability during their stay at Hokkaido University and submit a copy of the insurance policy by the designated deadline after receiving a notification of acceptance.
 They are not able to take courses without submitting a copy of their insurance policy by the deadline.

 2. Online Application Process